Stocks rise in extended rally, clawing back more ground - NewsBreak

 Stocks rise in extended rally, clawing back more ground

-The Dow Jones Industrial Average climbed more than 800 points and the S&P 500 had its best day in more than two years Tuesday as the market clawed back more of the ground it lost in a miserable several weeks on Wall Street.
+Stocks are sharply higher on Wall Street in afternoon trading Tuesday, clawing back more of the ground they lost in a miserable several weeks.

-The S&P 500 rose 3.1%, its best day since May 2020, as all but six of the stocks in the index notched gains.
+The S&P 500 was up 2.8% as of 3:47 p.m.
+Eastern.
 The benchmark index has been rallying since hitting its lowest point of the year on Friday to close out a September slump.

-Twitter surged 22.2% after Elon Musk said he would go ahead with his $44 billion acquisition of the social media company, abandoning months of efforts to get out of the deal.
+Australia's central bank made an interest rate hike that was smaller than previous ones and that helped Australia's market jump 3.8%.
+It is a potentially positive signal for investors, along with the latest jobs data from the U.S.

-In the U.S., a government report on job openings showed the number of available jobs in the U.S. plummeted in August compared with July.
-It's a sign that businesses may pull back further on hiring and potentially cool chronically high inflation, which could allow the Federal Reserve to slow the pace of rate increases.
+Investors in the U.S. received potentially encouraging news from a government report on job openings that showed the number of available jobs in the U.S. plummeted in August compared with July.
+It's a sign that businesses may pull back further on hiring and potentially cool chronically high inflation.

-Analysts sought to downplay the early October rally, which followed a decline of more than 9% last month.
-The major indexes remain in a bear market after falling 20% or more from their most recent record highs.

-“Wild moves like these can be hard to digest, but they aren’t surprising,” said Lindsey Bell, chief markets and money strategist at Ally.
-“It is natural for some of the biggest up days in the market to cluster around the biggest down days.”

-John Lynch, chief investment officer for Comerica Wealth Management, said the optimism could be misguided as inflation remains stubbornly hot.
+The optimism could be misguided as inflation remains stubbornly hot, said John Lynch, chief investment officer for Comerica Wealth Management.

 “Investors should be worried about false positives,” he said.
 “Be wary of the history of bear market rallies, they can be very seductive.”

 Treasury yields continued to pull back from their multiyear highs, which has helped relieve some of the pressure on stocks.
-The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, slipped to 3.64% from 3.65% late Monday.
+The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, fell to 3.61% from 3.65% late Monday.
 It got as high as 4% last week after starting the year at just 1.51%.

-Cruise line operators were among the biggest gainers in the S&P 500.
-Norwegian Cruise Line jumped 16.8%, Royal Caribbean surged 16.7% and Carnival gained 13.3%.
+Cruise line operators were the biggest gainers among S&P 500 stocks.
+Norwegian Cruise Line jumped 16.7%, Royal Caribbean surged 17% and Carnival gained 13.7%.

 Investors are watching closely as central banks raise interest rates to make borrowing more difficult and slow economic growth to try to tame inflation.
 Investors are hoping that they will eventually ease off their aggressive rate hikes and the move by Australia's central bank is a hopeful sign for some.